-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2, 3, 4 AND 5.
-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE Election of Directors: NOMINEES: Approve the Amended and Restated 2007 Equity Incentive Plan; FOR ALL NORMEES O John F. Crowley O Margaret G. McGlynn, R.Ph.
-WITHHOUD AUTHORITY FOR ALL NORMEES Glenn P. Sblendorio Approve the issuance of shares of the Company's common stock in connection with a specific milestone payment that may become payable to the former Scioderm stockholders, in accordance with the Marketplace Rules of the NASDAQ Stock Market, LLC; FOR ALL EXCEPT (See lastrustons serve) Ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016; Approve, on an advisory basis, the Company's executive compensation INSTRUCTIONS: To withhold authority to vote for any individual norninee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder Date: Signature of Stockholder Date: lly, each holder should sign.
-When signing as executor, administrator, atterney, trustee or guardan, please give full
+ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE FOR AGAIN.
+Election of Directors: NOMINEES: Approve the Amended and Restated 2007 Equity Incentive Plan; FOR ALL NOMINEES John F. Crowley Margaret G. McGlynn, R.Ph.
+WITHHOUD AUTHORITY MITHHOUD AUTHORITY MIT Approve the issuance of shares of the Company's common stock in connection with a specific milestone payment that may become payable to the former Scioderm stockholders, in accordance with the Marketplace Rules of the NASDAQ Stock Market, LLC; FOR ALL EXCEPT (See lastrutions Series) Ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016; Approve, on an advisory basis, the Company's executive compensation NSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEP and fill in the dirate next to each nominee you wish to withhold, as shown here: and fill in the circle next to each nominee you wish to withhold, as shown here: